 Geeta Singh | May 31, 2018 | Public Relations

-Public Relations is a combination of philosophy, sociology, economics, language, psychology, journalism, communication and other knowledge into a system of human understanding.
+Public Relation is a combination of philosophy, sociology, economics, language, psychology, journalism, communication, and other knowledge into a system of human understanding.

 -Herbert M. Baus